This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How long does this crumble last once baked?

 If you are anything like me, not long!
-If there are leftovers, they will last two to three days at room temperature or five days in the refrigerator.
+If there are leftovers, they will last 2-3 days at room temperature or 5 days in the refrigerator.

 Have I Convinced You to Make This Recipe?